Artificial Intelligence in Business: Insights from Both Sides of the Pond

 At the moment, the ability to provide that data or training algorithms to operate on small data to learn more from less remains one of the biggest obstacles to enabling effective and widespread enterprise AI adoption.
 Major players in the field are working on it, with Intel reporting recent successes (though currently still moderate).

-Meanwhile, balancing innovation with both internal and external regulations, figuring out blind spots where there isn’t much overlap, and keeping up with the landscape changes are all crucial points in using artificial intelligence in business.
+Meanwhile, balancing innovation with both internal and external regulations, figuring out blind spots where there isn’t much overlap, and keeping up with the landscape changes are all crucial points in using artificial intelligence in a company.

 Recorded and transcribed by Nika Vartanova